cybernetics-library/distributed-gardens/README.md

   - `from`:
     - `name`: This is a display name of who sent the message.
   - `type`: This is a type of message.
 Currently either only `link` or `seed`
-  - `msgs`: a list of messages.
-All messages must be of the same type.
-Right now we'll try to have one message per entry.
+  - `msg`: a message. there is one message per entry.
     - Message types:
       - `link`: Defines a link between a person and a kiosk (this is undirected, but we still store from/to because there's a sequence in which who scanned which badge first)
         - `link_from`: Who the person initially linking is